October 28, 2011:

-Brian Bierbaum, Vice President of Strategy and Growth
+Brian Bierbaum, Senior Vice President of Client Solutions

 In my blog post Facebook Contests for Banks and Credit Unions: Should You Utilize Promotions?, I covered what you can expect from a Facebook contest and questions to ask your team.
 This post will cover legal considerations for your contest, sweepstakes or promotion.